On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Introduction

-Rectilinear Cartesian patterns constitute the most commonly employed (prospective) sampling and subsampling techniques applied in clinical settings.
+Rectilinear Cartesian patterns constitute the most commonly applied subsampling techniques in clinical 2D MRI acquisitions.
 Subsequently, DL-based Accelerated MRI Reconstruction applications utilize rectilinear subsampling masks to retrospectively subsample fully-sampled data.
-However, a variety of prospective and retrospective sampling and subsampling patterns exist with the majority of them not being rectilinear Cartesian.
-For instance, non-Cartesian patterns such as radial or spiral have been shown to be applied in real-time MRI acquisitions due to the fact that they are less susceptible to motion compared to Cartesian ones \cite{Feng2014-vk}.
-The authors in \cite{Yiasemis_2022_radial} by employing a deep neural network architecture, namely the Recurrent Inference Machine (RIM) \cite{putzky2017recurrent}, explored the effects of training RIMs by applying either rectilinear or radial retrospective subsampling and concluded that the RIM trained using the latter can produce higher-fidelity reconstructions.
+However, a variety of prospective and retrospective non-rectilinear Cartesian sampling and subsampling patterns exist.
+For instance, non-Cartesian patterns such as radial or spiral are being applied in real-time MRI acquisitions due to the fact that they are less susceptible to motion compared to Cartesian ones \cite{Feng2014-vk}.
+The authors in \citenum{Yiasemis_2022_radial} by employing a deep neural network architecture, namely the Recurrent Inference Machine (RIM) \cite{LONNING201964}, explored the effects of training RIMs by applying either rectilinear or radial retrospective subsampling, and concluded that the RIM trained using the latter could produce higher-fidelity reconstructions.

-In this work, we aim to investigate and compare the effects of employing miscellaneous retrospective subsampling schemes on the quality of DL-based learned image reconstructions.
+In this work, we aim to investigate and compare the effects of employing various retrospective subsampling schemes on the quality of DL-based learned image reconstructions.
 To that end, we trained and tested Recurrent Variational Networks \cite{Yiasemis_2022_CVPR} (RecurrentVarNets) on retrospectively subsampled $k$-space measurements.
-We performed experiments under either scheme-specific or multi-scheme setups, in which models were trained and evaluated on data subsampled with either individual and multiple, respectively, subsampling schemes.
+We performed experiments under either scheme-specific or multi-scheme setups, in which models were trained and evaluated on data subsampled with either individual or multiple, respectively, subsampling schemes.

 The contributions and findings of our work can be summarized as follows: \begin{itemize}[leftmargin=*] \item We provide a review of eight currently employed (retrospective) subsampling techniques. \item We experimentally show that DL models trained and evaluated on non-rectilinearly, compared to rectilinearly, subsampled data output superior reconstructions, especially for high acceleration factors. \item We demonstrate that models trained on data subsampled with multiple instead of individual patterns, can reconstruct rectilinearly subsampled data with higher fidelity. \end{itemize}